 Remember - you must file every year.
-File in the spring for the coming academic year.
+You may file as early as October 1 for the upcoming year.

 Start the process of applying for most types of federal financial aid by filling out a Free Application for Federal Student Aid (FAFSA).

 Be sure to select and file the correct year's FAFSA on the web and use the correct year's income for that application.
-Applications for 2011-2012 require 2010 income information; applications for 2012-2013 require 2011 income information.
+Applications for 2016-2017 require 2015 income information; applications for 2017-2018 require 2015 income information as well.
 Collect all necessary information before starting the application process.
 This includes your and your parents' tax returns, W2 forms, records of untaxed income, asset information, date of birth, Social Security numbers.

 Answer all questions carefully, don't guess at the answers, and don't leave any blanks.

 Use the CHAT and HELP features to clarify what you should enter where.